Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Mesoscopic structure by inhomogeneous mixing: the staircase

-\subsection{Introduction to the $E \times B$ staircase}
+\subsection{Introduction to the $\mathbf{E} \times \mathbf{B}$ staircase}

-The $E \times B$ staircase refers to a globally self-organized $E \times B$ zonal flow layers, separated by a mesoscopic scale.
+The $\mathbf{E} \times \mathbf{B}$ staircase refers to a self-organized $\mathbf{E} \times \mathbf{B}$ zonal flow layers, separated by a mesoscopic scale.
 These sheared zonal flow layers act as weak or permeable transport barriers, resulting in a corrugated pressure profile resembling a staircase.
-The treads and riser of a corrugated profile correspond to the strong and weak mixing regions, respectively, representing an inhomogeneous mixing~\cite{DritschelJAS2008} of pressure.
-It was first identified in the full-f flux-driven electrostatic and adiabatic electron gyrokinetic simulations using GYSELA and XGC1~\cite{DifPRE2010, DifNF2017}.
-Figure~\ref{fig:GYSELA} shows the the normalized temperature gradient profile whose peaks align with the locations of strong flow shear layers.
-The $E \times B$ staircase can be most generally characterized by two spatial scales $\delta^\mathrm{flow}$ and $\Delta$, though they may not be clearly distinguishable in some cases~\cite{WangNF2018}. $\delta^\mathrm{flow}$ indicates the radial extent of each zonal flow layer, and $\Delta$ is the distance between adjacent zonal flow layers or the radial extent of the mixing zone.
+The treads and riser of a corrugated profile correspond to the strong and weak mixing regions, respectively, representing an inhomogeneous mixing \cite{DritschelJAS2008} of pressure.
+It was first identified in the full-f flux-driven electrostatic and adiabatic electron gyrokinetic simulations using GYSELA and XGC1 \cite{DifPRE2010, DifNF2017}.
+Figure~\ref{fig:GYSELA} shows the normalized temperature gradient profile whose peaks align with the locations of strong flow shear layers.
+The $\mathbf{E} \times \mathbf{B}$ staircase can be most generally characterized by two spatial scales $\delta^\mathrm{flow}$ and $\Delta$. $\delta^\mathrm{flow}$ indicates the radial extent of each zonal flow layer, and $\Delta$ (tread width) is the distance between adjacent zonal flow layers or the radial extent of the mixing zone.
+These two may not be clearly distinguishable in some cases though \cite{WangNF2018}.